 - 8.20.19 Final - Addendum with Exhibits (PDF) Opens a New Window.

 Earlier versions of the Housing Element can be found under the Draft Policies tab below.

 Remind Me, What is the Housing Element?

-The state requires cities and counties to have Housing Elements as part of their general plans.
-The Housing Element identifies existing and projected housing needs and establishes goals, policies, standards and implementation measures for the preservation, improvement, and development of housing in the unincorporated areas of the county.
-Humboldt County’s Housing Element was last updated in 2014.
-The planning horizon for this Element extends to 2027; it must be updated by August 30, 2019 per state requirements.
+State law requires cities and counties to have housing elements as part of their general plans.
+The housing element identifies existing and projected housing needs and establishes goals, policies, standards and implementation measures for the preservation, improvement, and development of housing in the unincorporated areas of the county.
+Humboldt County’s Housing Element was last updated in 2019.
+The planning horizon for this Element extends to 2027.

 Topics Related to Housing